johnjago/johnjago.com/content/projects.md

 {{< project
 	title="Faview"
-	description="A tool for seeing how the selected image looks as a favicon in the browser tab." years="2021 to present"
+	description="See how the selected image looks as a favicon in the browser tab." years="2021 to present"
 	users="1K visitors per year"
 	link="https://faview.johnjago.com"